atrosekta/rust-electrical-wiki/content/voiceDLC.md

 - Can be placed in horizontal surfaces, the ground and some deployable items like Work Benches and Tables.
 - They block the destruction detectors ability to see downstream.
+- The audio range from the Boom Box is 30 meters or 10 square foundations.

 ---